 The right mutual life insurance company will allow payment of dividends on the full cash value amount regardless of loans, and this is a huge advantage over loans secured by other financial products such as 401(k) accounts.

 Additionally, because this is your policy and you control it, there is no concern about having loans called or otherwise altered.

 The ease of borrowing and repaying your policy will at a minimum enhance the real estate investor’s ability to quickly capitalize on opportunities, adding the velocity of money to the equation, and opening up a new way to an entirely new level of freedom and success.

 A common objection is that using permanent life insurance in this way isn’t an efficient approach for real estate investors because the policy costs money upfront and is therefore too expensive.

 However, this belief is especially illogical in the context of talking about real estate.
 A whole life insurance policy is weighted up front, with a down payment of sorts, in the same way as real estate.

 In this way, real estate and permanent life insurance are symbiotic.
 Although both real estate and life insurance assets may lack equity in the beginning, once fully funded, they provide lifelong enormous freedom and benefits to the owner.

-If you’d like to learn more about how to get started building your personal banking system for real estate investing and wealth building, call us today for a free strategy session.
+So what are you waiting for?
+Give us a call today to learn more about how to get started building your personal banking system for real estate investing and wealth building.